edineisantos/Near_Earth_Objects/README.md

 ### Visual Exploration

-If someone prefers to explore data sets by poking around a web site, NASA has [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on how to effectively navigate the CNEOS website, and an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) that you can investigate.
+For those who prefer to explore datasets through web-based interaction, NASA offers [a tutorial video](https://www.youtube.com/watch?v=UA6voCyCW1g) on effectively navigating the CNEOS website.
+Additionally, there's an [interactive close approach data table](https://cneos.jpl.nasa.gov/ca/) available for exploration.

-Also, it's important to realize that NASA is discovering new NEOs, and potential forecasting new close approaches, every week, so their web-based UI might contain updated information that isn't represented in the data files included with this project.
+It's also worth noting that NASA continuously discovers new NEOs and forecasts new close approaches.
+Consequently, the web-based UI may contain updated information not present in the data files included with this project.

 ## Project Interface